orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	-
 - "Can just draw a line (or any structure really) and say I want to regard that as the same, not obvious what would happen if you do that, but you can."

-- A lot of this started with the idea: "You cannot have interaction without something like gravity." ; I think?
-Probably a question similar to this.

 - Local changes..